copyleftdev/shellbot/README.md

 ## 📞 Holler at Us

 Run into a snag?
 Drop us a line on the GitHub issues page and we’ll get back to you faster than you can reboot!

----

-This version is lively and engaging, perfectly suited for a younger or more casual audience, and now correctly indicates the Apache License, Version 2.0 for ShellBot.